Legal Design: Concepts, methods, norms and examples

 11–12 June 2020, City, University of London

-This event is organised by Amanda Perry-Kessaris, Kent Law School, and Emily Allbon, City, University of London, under the auspices of the SLSA Seminar Competition with an award of £1527 and co-sponsored by the Centre for Law and Society (Cardiff), Kent Law School and City Law School
+This event is organised by Amanda Perry-Kessaris, Kent Law School, and Emily Allbon, City, University of London, under the auspices of the SLSA Seminar Competition with an award of £1527 and co-sponsored by the Centre for Law and Society (Cardiff), the Journal of Law and Society, Kent Law School and City Law School.

-A digital special issue of selected papers emerging from the event will (subject to standard peer review and approval processes) be published by the Journal of Law and Society.
+A digital special issue of papers emerging from the event will (subject to standard peer review and approval processes) be published by the Journal of Law and Society.

 Spaces will be available for non-speakers to attend this event, including a small number of free places for students.
 Registration details will be announced in the Spring of 2020.